GALLONS SAF PURCHASED IN 2021

 REDUCED GREENHOUSE GAS EMISSIONS

-DHL and United Airlines have been working together on sustainability initiatives since 2016.
-Like Deutsche Post DHL Group, United is an active member of the World Economic Forum’s Clean Skies for Tomorrow Coalition.
-The global airline is also one of DHL Global Forwarding’s key carriers – ranking among the top three in our GoGreen Carrier Evaluation program for many years.
-The program allows us to evaluate the environmental performance of our partner carriers and give preference to those that score high marks.
+Like United Airlines, Air France KLM Martinair Cargo is one of DHL Global Forwarding’s key carriers – and one of the leaders in our GoGreen carrier evaluation program.
+We utilize the program to evaluate the environmental performance of our partner carriers and give preference to those that score high marks.

 We can't create a lasting positive impact unless we follow a clear strategy.
 That's why our roadmap to sustainability focuses on meeting three key commitments: Clean operations for climate protection.
 Great company to work for all.
 Highly trusted company.